-Approximately 150,000 new cases of colorectal cancer are diagnosed each year in the United States, with many of them being diagnosed in Los Angeles.
-The incidence of colorectal cancer in Los Angeles mirrors that of the country.
+Approximately 150,000 new cases of colorectal cancer are diagnosed each year in the United States.
 It is the second leading cause of cancer mortality, resulting in almost 60,000 deaths every year.1 Cancer of the colon and rectum most commonly develop from precursor adenomatous polyps that increase in size over time.2,3 Early detection and removal of these premalignant polyps usually prevents them from developing into invasive cancer.4,5 This is the rationale behind the colorectal cancer screening recommendations from the American Cancer Society and the American College of Gastroenterology.

-Conventional colonoscopy, while the current gold standard for colorectal inspection in Los Angeles, has the disadvantages of requiring sedative and analgesic medication, and is associated with a small risk of injuring the colon during the procedure.8 There is also evidence that in 5-10% of conventional colonoscopic examinations, the entire colon is not fully visualized.9,10
+Conventional colonoscopy, while the current gold standard for colorectal inspection, has the disadvantages of requiring sedative and analgesic medication, and is associated with a small risk of injuring the colon during the procedure.8 There is also evidence that in 5-10% of conventional colonoscopic examinations, the entire colon is not fully visualized.9,10

 Computed tomographic colonography (CT Colonography), or virtual colonoscopy, is a radiologic examination requiring a thin-section spiral CT scanner to generate cross-sectional images.